Snowboard boots wide feet powder deep snow riding

 31. Can I use orthotics in wide boots?

-Yes, many wide boots have removable footbeds for custom orthotics.
+Yes, many wide boots have removable footbeds designed to accommodate custom orthotics.

 32. What’s the return policy for wide boots?

 Most online shops allow returns if not worn outside.
-Check specific policy.
+Check the specific retailer’s policy before purchasing.